WayneStratton/Contract/README.md

 **3.0 Charges for Services Performed**

 Functionality or feature requests above and beyond those listed in the budget and/or the functionality specs may be considered out-of-scope and an amendment to the budget will be recommended.
 Projects that go dormant for longer than 45 days will incur a $450 restart fee plus an upfront payment of the remaining balance to resume work at the discretion of Wayne Stratton.
-Any project that remains incomplete 120 days from the start date will be canceled with all payments forfeited to Nuts and Bolts Media.
+Any project that remains incomplete 120 days from the start date will be canceled with all payments forfeited to Wayne Stratton.

 **4.0 Terms of Payment**

 4.1 BILLING SCHEDULE

 We are a small business, and we're sure you understand how important it is that you pay the invoices that we send you promptly.
 We're also sure you'll want to maintain a positive working relationship and keep the project moving forward, so you agree to stick tight to the following payment schedule.
-For design and development projects, Nuts and Bolts Media, LLC will invoice you for fifty percent (50%) of the initial fees at the point of your accepted estimate, which will act as the deposit.
+For design and development projects, Wayne Stratton will invoice you for fifty percent (50%) of the initial fees at the point of your accepted estimate, which will act as the deposit.
 Deposits are non-refundable unless we cancel your project. ***The remaining balance will be due prior to launch of the completed project.*** If requested in advance, the final payment may be split into two payments, with 25% of the total due once the test site has been approved and the final 25% due at successful launch.
 Smaller projects such as migrations, site tweaks, or one-off templates will be invoiced for 100% of the total cost before any services are performed.

 4.2 CLIENT AGREEMENT TO PAY

 You agree to pay our initial (1st) invoice upon receipt which will act as a deposit for design or development projects or a full payment for smaller projects.
-In the event payment is not made within 7 days, Nuts and Bolts Media, LLC will charge a late payment fee of 5% per week on any overdue and unpaid balance not in dispute, to cover the manpower, interest, and other costs Nuts and Bolts Media, LLC pays for carrying overdue invoices.
-In addition, Nuts and Bolts Media, LLC reserves the right to stop work until payment is received.
+In the event payment is not made within 7 days, Wayne Stratton will charge a late payment fee of 5% per week on any overdue and unpaid balance not in dispute, to cover the manpower, interest, and other costs Wayne Stratton pays for carrying overdue invoices.
+In addition, Wayne Stratton reserves the right to stop work until payment is received.

 4.3 COLLECTION COSTS